 Tying the 3 Elements Together

-We are unable, physically and mentally, to change a person’s desire and ability to commit a crime.
-It’s a non-negotiable.
-If a person has made up their mind and has the desire and ability to commit any act – it is just beyond the outside control of a third party.
+We don’t have the capacity to physically and mentally change a person’s desire and ability to commit a crime.
+It’s a non-negotiable and we have to accept this fact.
+If a person has made up their mind and has the desire and ability to commit any act – it is just beyond the control of a third party.

 However, as a part of our responsibility to keep our family and home from safe, we have an obligation to eliminate the third element – Opportunity.
 This element is perfectly within our control.
 When this element is removed the triangle does not exist and therefore, a crime does not exist.